 The Meese Center works to educate government officials, the media and the public about the Constitution and legal principles -- and how they affect public policy.
 The center was founded in 2001 and overseen until early 2013 by the conservative icon whose name it bears, former Attorney General Edwin Meese III.

-In addition to his duties at Heritage, Malcolm is chairman of the Criminal Law Practice Group of the Federalist Society.
-He serves on the board of directors of Boys Town Washington, D.C., which provides homes and services to troubled children and families who are edging towards crisis, and Enough Is Enough, which strives to protect children from online predators and other dangers.
+In addition to his duties at Heritage, Malcolm is chairman of the Criminal Law Practice Group of the Federalist Society and chairman-elect of the board of directors for Boys Town Washington, D.C., which provides homes and services to troubled children and families who are edging toward crisis.

 Before joining Heritage in 2012, Malcolm was general counsel at the U.S. Commission on International Religious Freedom as well as a distinguished practitioner in residence at Pepperdine Law School.
 An independent and bipartisan panel, USCIRF reviews reported violations of religious freedom around the world and makes policy recommendations to the president, the secretary of state and Congress.

 From 2004 to 2009, Malcolm was executive vice president and director of worldwide anti-piracy operations for the Motion Picture Association of America.

 He served as a deputy assistant attorney general in the Department of Justice’s Criminal Division from 2001 to 2004, where he oversaw sections on computer crime and intellectual property, domestic security, child exploitation and obscenity, and special investigations.
 Immediately prior to that, he was a partner in the Atlanta law firm of Malcolm & Schroeder, LLP.

 From 1990 to 1997, Malcolm was an assistant U.S. attorney in Atlanta, assigned to the fraud and public corruption section, and also an associate independent counsel, investigating fraud and abuse in the Department of Housing and Urban Development.
 He was honored with the Director’s Award for Superior Performance for his work as an assistant U.S. attorney in the successful prosecution of Walter Leroy Moody Jr., who assassinated an 11th Circuit judge and the head of the Savannah chapter of the NAACP.